 Log shipping servers can transport data in two ways:

 - Over the network.
 In this scenario, Veeam Backup & Replication obtains files from the VM guest OS and transfers them over the network.

 - Over PowerShell Direct.
 In this scenario, Veeam Backup & Replication obtains archived logs from the VM guest OS over PowerShell Direct, bypassing the network.
-PowerShell Direct is used for VMs on Microsoft Hyper-V Server 2016 and VMs running Microsoft Windows 10 and Microsoft Windows Server 2016.
+PowerShell Direct is used for VMs that reside on Microsoft Hyper-V Server 2016 or later and run Microsoft Windows 10 or Microsoft Windows Server 2016 or later.
 Veeam Backup & Replication requires Microsoft PowerShell 2.0 or later to work over PowerShell Direct.

 Location of Log Shipping Server and VMs

 When choosing a log shipping server for the job, Veeam Backup & Replication considers the location of the Oracle VM and log shipping server.
 Veeam Backup & Replication uses the following priority rules to select the log shipping server:

 - Log shipping server is located on the source Microsoft Hyper-V host performing the role of the on-host backup proxy.

 - Log shipping server and Oracle VM are located in the same network.

 - Log shipping server and Oracle VM are located in different networks (the production infrastructure is isolated from the backup infrastructure).

 That is, when choosing a log shipping server, Veeam Backup & Replication will give the top priority to a VM that is located on the source Microsoft Hyper-V host.